Vinyet/Bizzlock/bizzlock-app/README.md

 ### Structure

+- Basic explanation of how it goes, both for Employee and JobSeeker
 - Diagramas de componentes
 - Modelo de datos
-- Capturas de pantalla de testing
+- Capturas de pantalla de testing (?)

-- Links al proyecto desplegado en Firebase
+### Technologies used

+Languages: JavaScript, React.JS, CSS3, Sass, HTML5
+Server: Firebase
+API: Google Knowledge Graph Search
+Testing: Jest

-### Uso
+### Usage

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.